Why You Still Need to Order a Sample From China Before Placing Inventory

 Let’s break down why, and how to do it properly.

-Check on my post on How to Source a Product in China.
+Check on my post on How to Source Products in China.

 The Sample at the Booth Is the “Supermodel Edition”